 It can be eaten raw and is often turned into a juice.

-Guava is famous all over the Caribbean, in Cuba it’s a staple for desserts.
+Guava is famous all over the Caribbean.
+It’s a common Cuban fruit staple for desserts.
 In Costa Rica guavas are just as beloved.

 It has a thin, bitter rind and inside the edible seeds and flesh taste much like a sweet, refreshing pear.
 Its interior ranges from white to pink.

 It should not be confused with cas fruit, which is known as Costa Rica guava in English.

 It is great any you have it.
 It is delicious raw, cooked as a preserves or in a juice.

 Tamarindo aka Tamarind

 Not to be confused with the tourist town in the Guanacaste province in the north, I first discovered tamarind in Mexico.